juniorohanyere/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 10-back script changes the working directory to the previous one The 11-lists script lists all files including the hidden files, in the current directory and the parent of the working directory and the /boot directory
-The 12-file_type script prints the type of the file named iamafile in /tmp
+The 12-file_type script prints the type of the file named iamafile in /tmp The 13-symbolic_link script creates a symbolic link to /bin/ls named __ls__ in the current working directory